yousirong/CAPSTONE_AWS/README.md

 ![Usedphoto] pixabay [https://pixabay.com/]

+Although large corporations have established sales databases for efficient sales activities, small-scale entrepreneurs need a system that provides an interface that anyone can easily manage, offering diverse and complex information.
+This paper proposes the use of React technology, which can also operate on crawling servers that automatically collect store information.
+Furthermore, it suggests the development of a responsive web user interface that can be conveniently used in both mouse and keyboard-based desktop environments as well as touch-based smartphone environments, utilizing React technology for the effective delivery of various data.
+The proposed methods anticipate rapid retrieval of large volumes of data due to the adoption of asynchronous function processing in React technology, an improvement over traditional JavaScript methods.

 | [HUFS_CAPSTONE_FOR_FREE] | [HUFS_CAPSTONE_FOR_Premium_member]  |
 | ------------------------ | :---------------------------------- |
 | **7** Demo pages         | **42+** premium pages               |